-Our work in arts creates new relationships between artists, organisations and audiences to develop stronger creative sectors around the world.
-We help artists to break new ground, support creativity and innovation, increase capacity by building skills to support livelihoods and cultural enterprise, extend safe spaces for creative exchange and contribute to research and policy.
+Arts has been central to the British Council’s cultural relations mission for over 80 years.
+We create new relationships between artists, organisations and audiences to develop stronger and more inclusive creative sectors around the world.
+We help artists break new ground, support creativity and innovation, increase capacity by building skills to support livelihoods and cultural enterprise, extend safe spaces for creative exchanges and contribute to research and policy.

 Globally, our work in arts spans the following:

 Cultural Professionals Connect: Support organisations and artists to build networks, collaborate and develop markets.

 Artists and Audiences: Share UK artist sector’s outputs with global audiences face-to-face and virtually.

 Spotlights on Culture: Work with major UK and international cultural platforms including festivals, seasons of culture, biennales and major civic anniversaries.

 Enterprise Policy and Leadership: Develop the capacity of creative entrepreneurs and policy makers to support sustainable creative economies in their countries.